Stath Lets Flats: Series 3 (2021)

+Writing

+Demetriou said that the series is set in a lettings agency because it "is a great base for comedy characters because it’s about people handing themselves the rope to hang themselves with."
+Some of the stories in the show are from Demetriou's own experiences of using lettings agents in London.

+The final script came out of both prepared scripted work and improvisation.

 Reception

 Critical reception for series 1 was highly positive.
 Sam Wollaston of The Guardian gave it a positive review saying that there was "plenty to like".
 Guy Pewsey of the Evening Standard said that it contained "moments of classic, unmistakably British, humour".
 Elisa Bray of the i said that it "roared along at speed with energy and absurdity".

 The second series won multiple BAFTAs.